Text from The Saint Andrew Daily Missal,

 English: Gothic-Revival Stained-Glass Window

-showing Saint Paulinus of Nola.
+Saint Paulinus of Nola.

 Linz Cathedral, Austria.

-Deutsch: Linzer Dom ( Oberösterreich ).
+Deutsch: Linzer Dom (Oberösterreich).

 mit Darstellung des heiligen Paulinus von Nola.